 Reputation management requires upward of 20 hours every week per campaign, and it involves activities like claiming web properties, establishing an active social media presence across multiple platforms, creating useful online content that shows you or your business in a good light, and rebranding yourself.

 If you think this sounds like a lot of work, you’re correct, but it’s more than worth the time or money spent to have an excellent image online.

 Typical campaigns take between six and twelve months to successfully suppress all negative items and restore your good image online.
 This time can be longer or shorter, depending on the severity of your situation.

 Some online reputation management companies offer these services for surprisingly cheap rates, like $60/month; when you see these, be wary.
 No trained online reputation management professional spends 20 hours a week – that’s 80 hours a month – for $60.

 These companies often use black hat methods that offer short-term results to fool customers.

 In the course of a few months, though, the results often disappear as Google checks for shortcut methods and delists the links that are making them change the search results.
 Then, your negative items are back up for everyone to see, and you’re back at square one.

 Once your negative items are suppressed, you might be tempted to stop your online reputation management efforts, but this is a mistake.
 The only way to protect yourself in an ongoing manner is by proactive management.
 Think of it as purchasing insurance for your good name.

 At Internet Reputation, our trained team has helped thousands of clients restore and protect their names or their brands.
 We’ve also had clients who opted out of proactive management only to come back to square one when a new crisis occurs.

 What proactive management does is build a constant barrier around you when people google your name.
-Think of it like keeping your house surrounded in sandbags when you live in a high flood risk area.
+Think of it as keeping your house surrounded by sandbags when you live in a high flood-risk area.